CodeSolid/CodeSolid/content/about.md

 # I Promised a Vision Didn't I?

 Here's an interesting tidbit.
 If you work at Apple as a software developer, you're  making, what?
-Let's say \$110,000 in the Sacramento area where there's an outpost or two, and let's call it $180,000 in Cupertino.
+Let's say $100,000 in the Sacramento area where there's an outpost or two, and let's call it $124,000 in Cupertino.
+But according to [this article](http://www.forbes.com/sites/cameronkeng/2014/12/18/if-apple-was-a-worker-cooperative-each-employee-would-earn-at-least-403k/#74ab035156cc) from that bastion of Democratic Socialist ideas, Forbes Magazine, if Apple were a worker cooperative, everyone there would be making at least $403,000.

+Now I'm not saying that's what we're going to make in the near term.
+To be honest I don't think CodeSolid will approach Apple's revenue in the next ten years either -- it took Apple longer than ten years to get there, after all, and as the article points out, Mondragon, the largest employee owned company in the world -- doesn't have their revenue.

+What I am saying is that we can work together to create one or more shared SasS products that will make us a decent living, so we can move wherever we want in the world and work together collectively on profitable collective projects.
+Open source projects are distributed, there's no reason in the world except our own mental blocks why a commercial product can't be.

 <!--